SL-Labs/Openshift/README.md

 | Docker |
 ==========

-Docker is a new way of deployment strategy which will pack our app with all the needed dependencies & lib.
+* Docker is a new way of deployment strategy which will pack our app with all the needed dependencies & lib.
-Docker is an Opensource Container implementation supported by Red Hat and used in openshift
+* Docker is an Opensource Container implementation supported by Red Hat and used in openshift

-* Docker File : Contains a set of instruction on how to create a docker image & run our app.
+*Docker File:* Contains a set of instruction on how to create a docker image & run our app.
 It defines all the needed dependences and lib that are required to run our app.

-* Docker Image : It a template to create containers.
+*Docker Image:* It a template to create containers.

-* Docker Container : Its an instance of Docker images running as an isolated process.
+*Docker Container:* Its an instance of Docker images running as an isolated process.

-* Docker Registry : Docker images are stored in the registry
+*Docker Registry:* Docker images are stored in the registry

 | Docker commands |
 ===================